Jac-Zac/My-home-config/README.md

 # My-home-config

 ## Synopsis
-this configuration repo contains everything to set up my termianal from scrach in two scripts
+this configuration repo contains everything to set up my terminal from search in two scripts
 ###### (It is made for mac)

 ## Motivation
-I mainly craeted this to always have my config with me, but I would really be happy if anybody wanted to try it.
+I mainly created this to always have my config with me, but I would really be happy if anybody wanted to try it.
 And also If I can help someone with this I think it is worth to share it.

 ## Example of what my terminal look like